-You can look for the features or modules that use the selected certificate.
+You can look for the features or modules that use the selected certificate, CA of sub-authority selected.

 Adding authorities and certificates

 The Add button has a drop-down list offering 6 options that will enable the creation of an authority or a certificate, via a wizard.